gh-viewer/book/state-management.md

 ```

 This `RepositoryScreen` is a bit different from the `HomeScreen` because it uses dynamic parameters injected by the navigation: the `title` displayed in the header is the `name` of the repository, and the `query` needs the `id` of the repository node to fetch its data, here injected in the variables.

+If you are not already running the Relay compiler in watch mode \(using `yarn run relay-watch`\) now is a good time to run it once to update the generated files, using `yarn run relay-compile`.

 Last step is simply to add this screen to the `Navigation.js` file, the same way it already supports the `HomeScreen`: